VSTARWriter/redacted-project-docs/content/views/nav-history.md

 ## Common Uses

 - Track where a specific bit has been.
-- Research transaction history
+- Research a bit's transaction history.
-- Audit inventory movements
+- Audit inventory movements.
-- Investigate discrepancies
+- Investigate discrepancies.

 ## Related Documentation